-Business name registration in Nigeria is something that anyone who wants to start a reputable business must do.
+To register a business name online in Nigeria is something that anyone who wants to start a reputable business must do.

 There has been an increase in the establishment of small businesses across the country in recent years.

-While formal business registration with the state or local government is not always required to complete business transactions, it is critical for a new entrepreneur for a number of reasons.
+While formal business registration with the state or local government is not always required to complete business transactions, it is critical for a new entrepreneur for several reasons.

 Many small business owners in Nigeria dismiss the need to register their companies, either out of ignorance or simply to avoid the time-consuming process of registering a company or paying taxes.